-The gorgeous Turin is located 144 km from Milan.
+The gorgeous Turin has located 144 km from Milan.
 Turin is a city where you can see historical centers, modern green parks, art, and renowned food with even better drinks.

-When you get in Turin, you should try bicerin, a local drink made with layers of coffee, chocolate, and cream.
+When you get to Turin, you should try bicerin, a local drink made with layers of coffee, chocolate, and cream.

 Among the things to do in Turin, Italy, you can see the most popular places like Piazza Castello – a large square in the center of Turin with fountains, benches, and historical buildings, Museo Egizio, Castello di Rivoli, Museo Nazionale dell’Automobile, Museo Casa Mollino, Reggia di Venaria Reale, and Basilica di Superga.